DalyIng/ej4tezos-docs/docs/java/index.md

 You find the generated java classes inside the directory `target/classes/org/ej4tezos/contract`.

-The generated classes are "jarred", the jar will added as dependency in the project that will interact with the smart contract, so as a next step, we will interact with the smart contract, by invoking it's entrypoints and reading it's storage.
+> The generated classes are "jarred", the jar needs to be added as dependency in the project that will interact with the smart contract.
+As a next step, we will interact with the smart contract, by invoking it's entrypoints and reading it's storage.

+> You can find more details in the sample project [here](https://gitlab.com/tezos-paris-hub/ej4tezos/standard-contracts/ej4tezos-contract-fa1.2)